Mirza Rida Quli Shari'at-Sanglaji

-Ayatollah Muhammad Hassan Mirza Rida Quli (شریعت سنگلجی), known as Shari'at-Sanglaji (also spelt as Sharīʿat Sangalaji; (1891 – 1944), was an Iranian reformer, theologian, philosopher, and scholar.
-He was an opponent of Ruhollah Khomeini.
-He was considered a Qurʾan-oriented Scholar or Qurʾanist among Iranian Shias.
-He was the theologian who, unlike the majority of Shia Scholars, called for ijtihad, and rejected taqlid.
-Sangalli was a preacher in the Sepahsalar Mosque.
-He publicly declared that Shiaism required reformation.
-Besides, he preached that Islam is not against modernity.
+Ayatollah Muhammad Hassan Mirza Rida Quli (شریعت سنگلجی), known as Shari'at-Sanglaji (also spelt as Sharīʿat Sangalaji; (1891 – 1944), was an Iranian Shia cleric and philosopher.
+He was considered a Qurʾan-oriented Scholar among Iranian Shias.
+He was a theologian who, unlike the majority of Shia Scholars, called for ijtihad, and rejected absolute taqlid.
+Sangalaji was an Imam and lecturer at Sepahsalar Mosque.
+He publicly declared that Shi'ism required reformation.
+Besides this, he preached that Islam is not against modernity.

 Life and education

 Ayatollah Muhammad Hassan Mirza Rida Quli Shari'at-Sanglaji was born in 1891 in Sangelaj, Tehran.
 His father's name was Shaykh Hasan Sangalaji (d.
 1931).
 He received his early education from his father.

 He obtained his Islamic Education from the following scholars: